VRBO fees for hosts explained: Complete breakdown of costs and commissions

 Final thoughts on VRBO host fees

-Understanding what fees VRBO charges hosts helps you make informed decisions about your short-term rental strategy.
-The VRBO service fee of approximately 8% per booking (or the alternative annual subscription of around $499) should be factored into your financial planning from the start.
+Knowing what VRBO charges helps you make sound decisions about your short-term rental strategy from day one.
+The roughly 8% per-booking service fee, or the ~$499 annual subscription alternative, should be baked into your financial planning before you list.

-While these fees reduce your per-booking revenue, they provide access to a massive marketplace of potential guests.
-Success on VRBO comes from pricing appropriately, maintaining excellent property standards, and treating platform fees as a marketing expense rather than lost profit.
+These fees reduce your per-booking revenue, but they buy access to a large marketplace of ready-to-book travelers.
+Think of platform fees as a marketing expense rather than lost profit; the math works out better that way.

 Download your free resource